Data Analytics for Social Sciences

 What is Data Analytics for Social Sciences (DASS)?

 Social sciences disciplines have seen new data analysis techniques emerge over the last 10 years, both in terms of the range of relevant statistical models and the range of data made available for hypothesis testing.
-Many of these techniques are necessary for the next generation of social scientists.
+We are training the next generation of social scientists to use computational tools to analyze social data and draw meaningful conclusions about complex social issues.

 Program Overview